 VTDE 501 VETERINARY ANATOMY & PHYSIOLOGY I 3 Credits Introduction to animal anatomy and physiology including: an introduction to anatomical directional terms, basic anatomical concepts, biochemistry, cellular, skeletal, muscular, and neurological anatomy and physiology, and veterinary medical terminology.
-Prerequisites: None

-VTDE 402 INTRODUCTION TO VETERINARY TECHNOLOGY 2.5 Credits An introduction to the vocation of veterinary technology orientation to professional organizations, practice management skills, client relations, medical terminology, ethics, legal and occupational issues role of the veterinary technician in veterinary medicine, research, industry and private practice.
-Prerequisite: None the student learns to create, format, edit, save, and print documents and spreadsheets.
+Prerequisites: None the student learns to create, format, edit, save, and print documents and spreadsheets.
 The student also receives instruction and practice in creating attractive and effective business presentations.
 Upon completion students will be able to create a basic business document and professional business presentation.
 Students will also be able to discuss and demonstrate the use of spreadsheets in everyday business functions.
 Prerequisites: None

+VTDE 402 INTRODUCTION TO VETERINARY TECHNOLOGY 2.5 Credits An introduction to the vocation of veterinary technology orientation to professional organizations, practice management skills, client relations, medical terminology, ethics, legal and occupational issues role of the veterinary technician in veterinary medicine, research, industry and private practice.
+Prerequisite: None
-VTDE 801 COMPUTERS IN HEALTHCARE

-This course introduces the student to the basic theory and concepts associated with the use of microcomputers.
+VTDE 801 COMPUTERS IN HEALTHCARE 3 Credit This course introduces the student to the basic theory and concepts associated with the use of microcomputers.
 The student learns the fundamental skills to manage a desktop effectively, manage files, create documents, and use accessible features.
 In addition,